Roundhouse (dwelling)

 A roundhouse is a type of house with a circular plan, usually with a conical roof.
 In the later part of the 20th century, modern designs of roundhouse eco-buildings were constructed with materials such as cob, cordwood or straw bale walls and reciprocal frame green roofs.

 Europe

 United Kingdom

-Roundhouses were the standard form of housing built in Britain from the Bronze Age throughout the Iron Age, and in some areas well into the Sub Roman period.
+Roundhouses were the standard form of housing built in Britain and Ireland from the Bronze Age throughout the Iron Age, and in some areas well into the Sub Roman period.
 The people built walls made of either stone or of wooden posts joined by wattle-and-daub panels, and topped with a conical thatched roof.
 These ranged in size from less than 5m in diameter to over 15m.
 The Atlantic roundhouse, Broch, and Wheelhouse styles were used in Scotland.
 The remains of many Bronze Age roundhouses can still be found scattered across open heathland, such as Dartmoor, as stone 'hut circles'.